 Part 2 July-August 1909

-The Budget is delayed by Parliamentary debates which run into the summer, and into the nights.
-They are all about the land clauses and thier supposed effect.
+The Budget is delayed by Parliamentary debates which run through the summer, into the nights.
+They all concern the land clauses.

 Part 3 September-October 1909